Jason LaRue

-Michael Jason LaRue (born March 19, 1974) is a former Major League Baseball catcher who played for the Cincinnati Reds, Kansas City Royals and St. Louis Cardinals.
+Michael Jason LaRue (born March 19, 1974) is an American former Major League Baseball (MLB) catcher who played for the Cincinnati Reds, Kansas City Royals and St. Louis Cardinals.

 Biography

-A native of Bulverde, Texas, after being selected in the fifth round of the 1995 Major League Baseball Draft out of Dallas Baptist University, LaRue debuted with Cincinnati on June 15, 1999, and became Cincinnati's starting catcher in 2001.
+A native of Bulverde, Texas, after being selected in the fifth round of the 1995 Major League Baseball draft out of Dallas Baptist University, LaRue debuted with Cincinnati on June 15, 1999, and became Cincinnati's starting catcher in 2001.
 2005 was his best overall season with 14 HR, 60 RBI, and .260 batting average.